Analyze Dynamic Response and Flying Qualities of Aerospace Vehicles

 Trim the airframe model around an operating point using the

-This step creates a trimmed operating point, required by the
+This step creates a trimmed operating point, which the

 Linearize the airframe model around the trimmed operating point using the